scrapinghub/splash/docs/scripting-element-object.rst

 padding is positive the resulting screenshot will be expanded by the specified amount of pixes.
 And if the value of padding is negative the resulting screenshot will be shrunk by the specified amount of pixes.

+If an element is not in a viewport, viewport temporarily scrolls to make the element visible, then it scrolls back.

 See more in :ref:`splash-jpeg`.